-The design of the new Bristol-Plymouth Regional Technical High School seamlessly integrates traditional academics with modern vocational programs in a facility that embodies Bristol-Plymouth’s forward-looking educational model.
-Configured around a courtyard and central hub of shared public spaces including an auditorium, cafeteria and media center, the new school will accommodate 1,434 students in grades 9-12 with state-of-the-art shops and labs for 21 career technical programs.
+The design of the new Bristol-Plymouth Regional Technical School seamlessly integrates traditional academics with modern career technical programs in a facility that embodies Bristol-Plymouth’s forward-looking educational model.
+Configured around a courtyard and central hub of shared public spaces including an auditorium, cafeteria and media center, the new school will accommodate 1,434 students in grades 9-12 with state-of-the-art shops and labs for 19 career technical programs.

 Career technical and traditional academic spaces are organized by career cluster to create programmatic adjacencies and interspersed with project areas to facilitate hands-on learning.
 These flexible spaces enable project work from career technical shops and labs to permeate academic classes, bridging the gap between the academic and career technical education and supporting Bristol-Plymouth’s vision of a unified educational environment that promotes diverse learning.